hujhax/austin-improv-wiki/User/Kyle.berthusen.md

+---
+description: "Austin Improviser trained at the New Movement theater."
+---
 Austin Improviser trained at the New Movement theater.
 He does Sketch Improv and Podcasting in Austin.
 He performs shows with Chris Kyle: American Improvisers, Subject 2 Change, Starla and The Megaphone Show.
 He coaches improv as well with 2 troupes, Dusty Fingers and The Panel Show.
 His sketch group, Loyle Comedy, performs monthly at the New Movement, and his weekly podcast "The Watson" talks in depth on television.